-Behind these applications are powerful technologies in hardware, sensing, computation, systems design and displays.
-Every time we watch a video on our phone, an entire chain of advanced technology is involved.
-The device is responding in real-time, and information is delivered via a long series of wireless transmitters, antennas, receivers, fiber-optical communication with switches/routers and more.
-Through all these steps extensive signal processing is required.
+Behind these applications are powerful technologies in hardware, sensing, computation, systems design, and displays.
+For example, every time we watch a video on our phone, an entire chain of advanced technology is involved.
+The device responds in real-time, and information is delivered via a long series of wireless transmitters, antennas, receivers, fiber-optical communication with switches/routers, and more.
+Through all these steps, extensive signal processing is required.

 The current development puts ever higher demands on capacity, coverage, efficiency, reliability, and user experience.
-Future development of the connected world depend on interdisciplinary innovations in hardware, signal processing, and graphical user interfaces.
+Future development of the connected world depends on interdisciplinary innovations in hardware, signal processing, and graphical user interfaces.

 Chalmers researchers are answering key questions such as: